ioBroker/ioBroker.docs/docs/en/install/windows.md

    ring.

-?> In the future, ioBroker will be started automatically in the background every time the system is restarted.
+?> In future, ioBroker will be started automatically in the background every time the system is restarted.

 1. Finally, the command line window can be opened by executing the command